ro11net/tpi2-talos/README.md

 kubectl taint node rollnet-tpi-3 node-role.kubernetes.io/control-plane:NoSchedule-
 ```

-#

-Since Jiva assumes iscisd to be running natively on the host and not as a Talos extension service, we need to modify the CSI node daemonset to enable it to find the PID of the iscsid service.
-The default config map used by Jiva also needs to be modified so that it can execute iscsiadm commands inside the PID namespace of the iscsid service.
+Since Jiva assumes iscsid to be running natively on the host and not as a Talos extension service, we need to modify the CSI node daemon set to enable it to find the PID of the iscsid service.
+In addition, Jiva also needs to modify the default config map to execute iscsiadm commands inside the PID namespace of the iscsid service.

-#

 Create a file named `configmap.yaml` with the following contents (an example is also stored in the manifest directory of this repo):